Getting the right treatments

 Biologics are a type of medication that targets specific parts of the immune system.
 They are given by an injection or infusion.1 There a number of different biologics.
 If one is unsuccessful another can be tried.2

 Natural remedies can complement conventional treatments.
 They are not backed up by scientific evidence, but many people are convinced that they have benefits.
 They include: applying aloe vera gel on your skin,13 apple cider vinegar on your scalp,1 using shampoos with tea tree oil,14 taking a warm bath in Dead Sea salts,4 or consuming turmeric.15 Please always speak to a healthcare professional before trying any natural remedies, as they may have dangerous interactions with other medications.

 Coping with psoriasis

-Everyone copes with psoriasis differently and the choice of therapy should be based on conversations between you and your doctor.
-A treatment which works well for one person may not work for another.
-And in some cases, a treatment that has previously worked well for someone may not be the right choice for them in the future.
-So work with your doctor to find the right treatment for you.
-Once he has a clear picture of your preferences and lifestyle, he will be able to create a treatment plan that works for you.
-Your doctor will also be able to help you overcome any issues with the treatment, to keep you on track.
+Everyone copes with psoriasis differently.
+A treatment which works well for one person may not work for you.5 Work with your doctor.
+Once they have a clear picture of your preferences and lifestyle, they will be able to create a treatment plan that works for you.2,5 They will review your treatments,2 to help you overcome any issues and keep you on track.